 - Every year, we analyse the data we have on the percentage of our pupils with very low attainment at the end of their key stage, compared to the percentage in similar schools.
 We also analyse data on behaviour and exclusions.
 We use this analysis to help us plan our provision.
-At the same time, we set new targets for the year ahead, aiming for: - A reduction in the percentage of children with very low attainment, - An increase in the percentage of children recorded as having special educational needs attaining Level 2 at the end of KS1 and Level 4 at the end of KS2,
+At the same time, we set new targets for the year ahead, aiming for: - A reduction in the percentage of children with very low attainment.

-- A reduction in behaviour incidents and exclusions - The Assessment Coordinator reports progress against these targets to the governing body, as a part of the whole-school monitoring data.. - As required, the SENCO will provide information to the governing body as to the numbers of pupils receiving special educational provision through SEN Support, Statements of SEN and Education, Health & Care Plans as well as any pupils for whom a EHC Plan has been requested.
+- Increase the percentage of SEN children achieving the age expected standard at the end of key stage 1 and 2. - A reduction in behaviour incidents and exclusions - The Assessment Coordinator reports progress against these targets to the governing body, as a part of the whole-school monitoring data. - As required, the SENCO will provide information to the governing body as to the numbers of pupils receiving special educational provision through SEN Support, Statements of SEN and Education, Health & Care Plans as well as any pupils for whom a EHC Plan has been requested.
 The number of pupils transferring to or from each type of provision will be monitored by the SENCO.
 The SENCO and/or Head will report on any whole school developments in relation to inclusion, at the same time, and will ensure that governors are kept up to date with any legislative or local policy changes. - The SENCO will meet with the SEN governor to discuss Inclusion and current SEN concerns.
-The SEN governor will lead governor monitoring of the SEN policy through sampling, observations and other procedures to be agreed annually. - Individual targets for children with additional needs will be reviewed through IEP targets, and a summary of the outcomes arising from these targets will be included in the governors' annual report to parents/carers and at the subsequent governors meeting with parents/carers. - Whole school monitoring and evaluation procedures will include sampling of work and observations.
+The SEN governor will lead governor monitoring of the SEN policy through sampling, observations and other procedures to be agreed annually. - Individual targets for children with additional needs will be reviewed through PCCEP targets, and a summary of the outcomes arising from these targets will be included in the governors' annual report to parents/carers and at the subsequent governors meeting with parents/carers. - Whole school monitoring and evaluation procedures will include sampling of work and observations.
 Outcomes pertinent to SEN provision and planning will be taken forward by the whole staff and used to build upon successful practice. - Target setting for all pupils takes place regularly through marking, planning and lesson evaluations as well as termly monitoring. - The policy itself will be reviewed annually by the SENCO and SMT.